-Applicants who require a Tier 4 (General) Student Visa and have previously studied at the University under Tier 4 sponsorship will be subject to academic progression checks to ensure UKVI compliance.
+Applicants who require a Student visa and have previously studied at the University under Tier 4 or Student visa sponsorship will be subject to academic progression checks to ensure UKVI compliance.
 Please see the Documentation and References section above for further information.

 Resits (undergraduate only)

 The eligibility of students who are undertaking a further attempt at an entry qualification is an academic decision taken by the relevant academic school.
 Applicants in this situation are advised to check the relevant faculty/school admissions policy.

 Candidates who meet the conditions of their accepted offer by any relevant deadlines will have their place confirmed.
 Undergraduate offer-holders who make the University of Leeds their insurance choice will be made unconditional but will not be placed with Leeds unless their firm choice institution rejects them.